isomerpages/isomer-designacademy/_lesson-modules/Homepage Design.md

 *   Content should be easily readable
 *   Helps users navigate across the site

-### Good homepage practices ###
+### Best homepage practices ###

 **Focus on the key information**

 * Refrain from over-cluttering the homepage with information.
 Emphasise the subject with a short copy and keep longer details on a separate page instead.

 * The information available on the homepage should help users get to where they need.

 The example below shows how Singapore Prison Service uses concise copy to introduce different projects on its homepage.
 ![](https://i.imgur.com/L0utKdr.png)